-Mostly used with closed ended questions, for example, a question like "Which is your favorite sport?" with an answer choice of football , cricket , basketball and none.
-So if a person selects football , he can be sent to another page to answer further questions about himself, but if he selects none, he can be sent to the end of the survey.
+Mostly used with closed-ended questions, for example, a question like "Which is your favorite sport?" with an answer choice of football , cricket , basketball and none.
+So if a person selects football, they can be sent to another page to answer further questions about himself, but if they select none, they can be sent to the end of the survey.

-How to create a Question Skip Logic in your EHQ survey
+How to create a Question Skip Logic in your EnagagementHQ survey

-A Question Skip Logic can be created only with multiple choice questions, i.e., either a radio or dropdown question type.
-To start, first create your multiple choice question with the answer options.
+A Question Skip Logic can be created only with single choice questions, i.e., either a radio or dropdown question type.
+To start, first create your single choice question with the answer options.
 Then click on Add Skip Logic.

 This will provide you with an option to choose the path to skip for each answer.